 In 2001, UNT's Tau Delta Chapter received the "Excellent Chapter Award" at the Sigma Tau Delta conference in Corpus Christi, Texas.
 Additionally, we were awarded second place in the Outstanding Website Competition in both 2003 and 2004.

 In 2012, Michael Winston, one of seven UNT-English students attending the Sigma Tau Delta national convention in New Orleans, won the Sigma Tau Delta Graduate Scholarship, a $4000 prize.
 Sigma Tau Delta offers the Graduate Scholarship in honor of Edwin L. Stockton, Jr., Past-President, who served for eighteen years.
 The scholarship is for students currently enrolled in an English-related graduate program who demonstrate both academic achievement and campus, community, or chapter service.

-The Faculty sponsor is Angela Calcaterra, Assistant Professor of English, who can be reached at Angela.Calcaterra@unt.edu; she is available to answer questions about our Sigma Tau Delta chapter at UNT, as are our chapter's officers.
+The faculty co-sponsors are Jeff Doty and Jacqueline Walker, who can be reached at email@example.com and firstname.lastname@example.org; they are available to answer questions about our Sigma Tau Delta chapter at UNT, as are our chapter's officers.